thaiminh2022/EmailClientPluma/README.md

 ## Authorization feature

-- In the secret folder, you need a secret.json file
+- Create a secret folder in the project's root, inside put the secret.json file
-- Get yours on the team's Google Drive
+- Get your secret.json on the team's Google Drive